 Employment related to the leisure, recreation and the travel/tourism industry is an obvious route for students with Geography qualifications as well.

 However, most students will enter employment where they can use the skills they have developed.
-Banking, finance, marketing, architecture, journalism, law, teaching, IT analysts, retail industry and general management all value skills that students with Geography qualifications possess.
+The following industries value skills that students with Geography qualifications possess: